mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 ### Reporting technical issues

 Report issues that can’t be resolved in Pontoon by:
 * Filing a bug in [Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?product=Mozilla%20Localizations) and selecting your locale.
 * Adding the l10n PM in charge for NI.
 The l10n PM information appears at the top left corner on the [project page](https://pontoon.mozilla.org/projects/mozillaorg/).
 * Including the file name plus a screenshot and/or URL.
+* If additional tag is needed for your language for a particular string to

 ### Reporting vendor translation errors

-If the mozilla.org project is not in your Pontoon dashboard, but the site is localized into your locale, it is likely being translated by Mozilla staff or a translation vendor.
-Report any translation errors from Mozilla staff or a translation vendor by:
+If the mozilla.org project is not in your Pontoon dashboard, but the site is localized into your locale, it is likely being translated by a Mozilla staff or a translation vendor.
+Report any translation errors that can't be fixed in Pontoon by:

 * Filing a bug using one of these templates and selecting your locale in the component list:
   * This [template is to report a single error](https://mzl.la/2P9PABx).